openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

 ### Choose Your Installation Method

-For Python developers, you can [install OpenVINO from PyPI](installing-openvino-pip.md), which contains both OpenVINO Runtime and Development Tools and less steps.
+For Python developers, you can [install OpenVINO from PyPI](installing-openvino-pip.md), which contains both OpenVINO Runtime and Development Tools, while requiring fewer steps.

-For C++ developers, you may choose one of the following installation options to install OpenVINO Runtime on your specific operating system:
+For C++ developers, you may choose one of the following installation options for OpenVINO Runtime on your specific operating system:

-* Linux: You can install OpenVINO Runtime using an [Installer](installing-openvino-linux.md), [APT](installing-openvino-apt.md), [YUM](installing-openvino-yum.md), [Anaconda Cloud](installing-openvino-conda.md) or [Docker](installing-openvino-docker-linux.md).
+* Linux: You can install OpenVINO Runtime using an [Installer](installing-openvino-linux.md), [APT](installing-openvino-apt.md), [YUM](installing-openvino-yum.md), [Anaconda Cloud](installing-openvino-conda.md), or [Docker](installing-openvino-docker-linux.md).
-* Windows: You can install OpenVINO Runtime using an [Installer](installing-openvino-windows.md), [Anaconda Cloud](installing-openvino-conda.md) or [Docker](installing-openvino-docker-windows.md).
+* Windows: You can install OpenVINO Runtime using an [Installer](installing-openvino-windows.md), [Anaconda Cloud](installing-openvino-conda.md), or [Docker](installing-openvino-docker-windows.md).
 * macOS: You can install OpenVINO Runtime using an [Installer](installing-openvino-macos.md) or [Anaconda Cloud](installing-openvino-conda.md).
 * [Raspbian OS](installing-openvino-raspbian.md).

-> **NOTE**: From the 2022.1 release, OpenVINO Development Tools can **only** be installed via PyPI.
+> **NOTE**: With the introduction of the 2022.1 release, the OpenVINO Development Tools can be installed **only** via PyPI.
 See [Install OpenVINO Development Tools](installing-model-dev-tools.md) for detailed steps.

-Besides, the open source version is also available in the [OpenVINO™ toolkit GitHub repository](https://github.com/openvinotoolkit/openvino/).
-You can build it for supported platforms using the [OpenVINO Build Instructions](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).
+Source files are also available in the [OpenVINO toolkit GitHub repository](https://github.com/openvinotoolkit/openvino/), so you can build your own package for the supported platforms, as described in [OpenVINO Build Instructions](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).